Understanding the Indicator Lights on Your Virgin Media Hub 4 Router

 Alternatives to Super Hub 4 routers

-The Virgin Media Hub 4 might not be working for you, in which case you might need to install a stand-alone WiFi router.
-Virgin Media customers end up doing this when their WiFi doesn’t work properly.
-Here are some examples of a bad WiFi setup:
+The Virgin Media Hub 4 might not work, so you must install a stand-alone WiFi router.
+Virgin Media customers do this when their WiFi doesn’t work correctly.
+Here are some examples of a wrong WiFi setup:

 - Slow and unresponsive internet